 Sign up to receive the menu on the Monday before each SUPPER at St. Martin’s*.

-Founded at St. Martin’s in 2012, SUPPER is a free, home-cooked meal for the whole community.
+Founded by parishioner Debra Roberts at St. Martin’s in 2012, SUPPER is a free, home-cooked meal for the whole community.
 All are invited to a meal that brings neighbors together and allows families to take a break and eat a healthy meal.
 We have room at the table for everyone, no matter what.
-In 2016, we expanded our SUPPER offerings to serve not only Chestnut Hill, but also the Mt.
-Airy and Germantown communities, based at three Episcopal churches.
-Across our four meals every month, the SUPPER program now provides nutritious meals and a welcoming community to 600+ guests/month.
+In the spring of 2016, we expanded our SUPPER offerings to serve not only Chestnut Hill, but also the Mt.
+Airy and Germantown communities, followed by Roxborough in fall of 2017.
+SUPPER is now found at four Episcopal churches.
+Across our five meals every month, the SUPPER program now provides nutritious meals and a welcoming community to 600+ guests/month.

 The Impact of SUPPER - Stories from our ministry